 Best Tips for picking your word of the year

 In previous years, I have also taken some time to reflect and really brainstorm what I was wanting from the year.
-I had a few good ideas and then on a whim, decided to search online for ‘Word of the Year generator’ because when all else fails, google.
+I would have a few good ideas and then on a whim, decided to search online for ‘Word of the Year generator’ because when all else fails, Google.

-The first website that popped up, I clicked and presto it was like this little word of the year generator site knew me and my heart.
-The word that showed up was SHINE and I immediately knew that was my word.
+The first website that popped up, I clicked and presto it was a simple word of the year generator site.
+I felt like it knew me and my heart because the word that showed up was SHINE.
+Immediately I knew that would be my word.
+(2019)

 I want this year to be one that I shine – not that I shine and get all the glory, but that in all that I make and create, it is a shining light of inspiration.
 I want the words that I write to be a shining light of encouragement.

 What to do with your word of the year once you have it narrowed down?

 There are tons of ways to incorporate your word into your life throughout the year.
 Here a few ways I thought of and plan to do myself: